 top of page

-The Parent Leadership Training Institute (PLTI) is a free 20-week program created by the National Parent Leadership Institute to help parents and caregivers develop leadership skills and become strong advocates for children and positive change in their communities.
-Focused on civic engagement, PLTI empowers parents with the tools and knowledge to take an active role in improving outcomes for families and children
+The Parent Leadership Training Institute (PLTI) is a free 20-week program developed to help parents and caregivers develop leadership skills and become strong advocates for positive change in their communities.
+Focused on civic engagement, PLTI empowers parents with the tools and knowledge to take an active role in improving outcomes for families and children.

 Who Should Apply